javimp2003uma/LLMfromScratchOff/README.md

 ### Dataset Details

 - **Source**: The dataset consists of text data extracted from scientific literature and educational resources on animal nutrition.
+It's part of a HuggingFace repository for datasets [here](https://huggingface.co/datasets/A2H0H0R1/Animal-nutrition)
 - **Preprocessing**: Text data has been cleaned and formatted to ensure consistency and remove any irrelevant information.
 Key preprocessing steps include tokenization, normalization, and handling special characters.
 - **Format**: The dataset is structured in a question-answer format, with each entry consisting of a question followed by a detailed answer.
 The data is provided in JSON format for ease of use.
 - **Example Entry**: